hashchange/backbone.select/readme.md

 - Edge cases are covered as well.
 Suppose a number of models are selected in a multi-select collection.
 You then proceed to add them to a single-select collection.
-Only one model can be selected there, so Backbone.Picky will deselect all but one of them.
+Only one model can be selected there, so Backbone.Select will deselect all but one of them.
 The last model added to the single-select collection "wins", ie its `selected` status survives.